rtahmasbi/Causality/README.md

 Consistency: if $A_i = a$, then $Y^a_i = Y^A_i = Y_i$.

-Individual causal effects are de ned as a contrast of the values of counterfactual outcomes, but only one of those outcomes is observed for each individual| the one corresponding to the treatment value actually experienced by the individual.
-All other counterfactual outcomes remain unobserved.
+Individual causal effects are defined as a contrast of the values of counterfactual outcomes, but __only__ one of those outcomes is observed for each individual the one corresponding to the treatment value actually experienced by the individual.
+All other counterfactual outcomes remain __unobserved__.

 ## Interventions
 Assume

 $$C:= N_C$$

 $$E:=4 C + N_E$$

 with $N_C, N_E \sim N(0,1)$.
 Graphically,

 $$C \rightarrow E.$$

 Then

 $$P_E = N(0,17)$$

 $$P_E^{do(C:=2)} = P_{E|C=2} = N(8,1)$$

 $$P_E^{do(C:=3)} = P_{E|C=3} = N(12,1)$$

 and

 $$P_C^{do(E:=100)} = N(0,1)$$

 (no matter how much we whiten someone’s teeth, this will not have any effect on this person’s smoking habits) similarly,

 $$P_C^{do(E:=2)} = N(0,1) \neq P_{C|E=2} = N(8/17, 1/17).$$

 proof of $P_{C|E=2}$ is based on the conditional multivariate normal distribution.

 $do(E=2)$ sets $E=2$ in the graph, but conditional filters data having that condition.